 In addition to buildings that consist solely of rental apartments, there are opportunities for you to rent apartments in co-operative and condominium buildings.
 The conditions attached to the leasing of these types of units are totally determined by the building and vary considerably.

-- If you need to approach your landlord, it might be helpful to get help from a housing lawyer or tenant advocate.
+- Approach your landlord, though it might be helpful to get help from a housing lawyer or tenant advocate.
 See the link to affordable housing above.

 Ways to Search for an Apartment